-Endodontists have special equipment (such as a really good microscope – see photo) and advanced training in root canal treatment.
-Especially for more complex root canal treatments and for re-treatments where a root canal has failed, their chances of success are higher (in some cases much, much higher) than those of general dentists.
+Endodontists have special equipment such as a microscope and advanced training in root canal treatment.
+Especially for more complex root canal treatments and for re-treatments where a root canal has failed, their chances of success are higher, and in some cases much higher, than those of general dentists.

 What can I do if root canal treatment has failed?

 Often, it is possible to redo the treatment.
 If you’re in any doubt and you’d like to save your tooth, consult with an endodontist.
 Retreatments are best done by endodontists.